abbycar/MicrosoftEdge-Documentation/dev-guide/storage/IndexedDB/README.md

+---
+description: This article provides info on the Indexed Database API (IndexedDB), which enables you to store structured data.
+title: IndexedDB
+author: abbycar
+---

 # IndexedDB

 Microsoft Edge includes support for the [Indexed Database API (`IndexedDB`)](https://msdn.microsoft.com/library/hh772651). `IndexedDB` enables you to store structured data.
 Unlike cookies and DOM Storage, `IndexedDB` provides features that enable you to group, iterate, search, and filter JavaScript objects.